Flood Warning Services

 Definitions and Terminology

-Major flooding: In addition to the above, extensive rural areas and/or urban areas are inundated.
-Properties and towns are likely to be isolated and major traffic routes likely to be closed.
-Evacuation of people from flood affected areas may be required.
+In addition to the above, extensive rural areas and/or urban areas are inundated.
+Many buildings may be affected above the floor level.
+Properties and towns are likely to be isolated and major rail and traffic routes closed.
+Evacuation of flood affected areas may be required.
+Utility services may be impacted.

-Predicted River Height: Height (in metres) to which the river is predicted to rise at the river gauge referred to in the warning.
+Height (in metres) to which the river is predicted to rise at the river gauge referred to in the warning.
 The actual depth of flood water will vary across the floodplain.
 Knowledge of past flood events, as well as estimates of flood levels from flood studies, are used by local Councils, emergency services and landowners to determine which areas are likely to be flooded from the predicted river height.
-The accuracy of this prediction will depend on a number of factors, including the type of flood forecasting model and its input data.
-Predicted river heights are subject to forecasting error and are regularly updated as more information becomes available.
+The accuracy of these predictions will depend on a number of factors, including the type of flood forecasting model and its input data.
+Predicted river heights are subject to forecasting error and are regularly updated as more information becomes available during a flood event.

-River Height Bulletins: A summary of observed river heights (metres) at selected locations and specified times within river basins.
-These bulletins are not available in all States.
+A summary of observed river heights (metres) at selected locations and specified times within river basins.

 Interpreting Flood Warnings